philippks/osmnames-sphinxsearch/README.md

 north
 wikidata
 wikipedia
+housenumbers
 ```

 The source data should be **sorted by the column `importance`**, and include a header row.
-For the description of these columns, see [data format in geometalab/OSMNames repository](https://github.com/geometalab/OSMNames#data-format-of-tsv-export-of-osmnames).
+For the description of these columns, see [data format in OSMNames documentation](http://osmnames.readthedocs.io/en/latest/introduction.html#output-format).

-If no data is specified then a 100k OSMNames sample is automatically downloaded from from [geometalab/OSMNames](https://github.com/OSMNames/OSMNames/releases/tag/v1.1)
+If no data is specified then a 100k OSMNames sample is automatically downloaded from from [OSMNames/OSMNames](https://github.com/OSMNames/OSMNames/releases/tag/v2.0.3).

 # Usage of docker image